-You need to get set up to accept chip cards (EMV) at your business.
+You need to get set up to properly accept chip cards (EMV) at your business.

 Are EMV readers expensive?

-Square’s EMV reader (which also accepts Apple Pay) is just $49.
-Some readers cost hundreds of dollars.
+Square’s EMV reader (which also accepts Apple Pay) is just $49 while some readers cost hundreds of dollars.
 Learn about credit card machine prices.

 Does the liability shift apply to online fraud?